 These counselors focus primarily on working with children to assist them during elementary and high school years.
 Most of them work in staff positions at schools where they are available to help children with their educational paths and any emotional situations that may require prompt attention.
 Some school counselors work in conjunction with special education teachers who have children with emotional disorders in their classrooms.
 Vocational counselors work both in school settings and in private practices where they may be known as career coaches or career counselors.
 Counselors in this field usually help older professionals make career transitions.

-The U.S. Bureau of Labor Statistics (BLS), reported that educational, guidance, school, and vocational counselors earned a mean annual salary of $56,490 in May of 2015.
-The BLS also reports that school and career counselors should experience an 8% increase in jobs between 2014 and 2024.
+The U.S. Bureau of Labor Statistics (BLS), reported that educational, guidance, school, and vocational counselors earned a mean annual salary of $60,160 in May of 2018.
+The BLS also reports that school and career counselors should experience a faster-than-average increase of 8% in jobs between 2018 and 2028.

 Family Therapy and Marriage Therapy Counselors